americanexpress/one-app/prod-sample/README.md

 To aid local production testing use the `deploy-prod-sample-module` script to deploy any module to `prod-sample`.
 This script will create a production build of the module and publish it to the `prod-sample` cdn.
-After it's been published the script will enable to module to be deployed to the `prod-sample` one-app server by updating the `prod-sample` module map.
+After it's been published the script will enable a module to be deployed to the `prod-sample` one-app server by updating the `prod-sample` module map.

 ```bash